 Across the world, a number of protest movements were inspired by the events of 1968.
 The women’s movement in France rose shortly afterwards, led by activists who had been involved in 1968.
 In 1969 across Italy, there were huge strikes and occupations of factories.
 In Northern Ireland, in 1969 a radical movement to defend Catholics from anti-Catholic racism rose up.
 In 1974 the dictatorship in Portugal was overthrown by a revolutionary movement; in Britain from 1970 to 1974 a huge wave of strikes destabilised the government.
 The 1968 events in France helped build an atmosphere of confidence and resistance.

 From the point of view of anticapitalists, the question of organisation is the key one.
 When the Communist Party, still holding great authority in the working class, decided that the strikes should stop and that elections were the way forward, there were millions who disagreed.
-But that was no mass organisation which was capable of popularising an alternative strategy which could have gone much further.
+But there was no mass organisation which was capable of popularising an alternative strategy which could have gone much further.

 Fifty years later in France, mass strikes are not uncommon, and this year saw radical tactics in a number of universities.
 Occupied faculties were addressed by striking railway workers, students organised successful boycotts of exams in some towns.
 Another 1968 is of course possible, but, above all, it is necessary.